RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 // try out `VecFamily`, it doesn't need to be optimal, it just needs to work!
 ```

 Ok, but that's boring, I hear you say.
 What about `Monad`?
-Typically it's defined by it's `bind` operation (We'll skip `Applicative` here, try it our yourself!).
+Typically it's defined by it's `bind` operation (We'll skip `Applicative` here, try it out yourself!).
 I'm not going to explain how `Monad` works, or why you would want it, just how to implement it.

 ```rust
 trait Monad<A, B>: Functor<A, B> {